K-scope/K-scope/README_docker.md

 "Project > Rebuild intermediate code" menu.

-## Why use Docker IaaS tools?
+## Why use Docker?

-When using Omni XMP on a remote location project files are copied to a temporary location with paths different from their paths on local computer.
-Because of that all absolute paths in project files must be replaced with a placeholder `#[remote_path]` beforehand.
+When using Omni XMP installed on a remote server, project files are copied to a temporary location with paths different from their paths on local computer.
+Because of that all absolute paths in project files must be taken care of and replaced with a placeholder `#[remote_path]` beforehand.

-When using Docker IaaS tools project files are placed in Docker container with the same paths as on local computer, so replacing absolute paths is not necessary.
+When using Docker container with Docker IaaS tools project files are placed in container with the same paths as on local computer, so replacing absolute paths is not necessary.